Anisotropic magnetic and quadrupolar H-T phase diagram of CeRh2As2: Numerical treatment of C e R h A s with full CEF level scheme

 At this point it is appropriate to estimate the absolute magnitude of critical fields, temperatures and magnetic moment in view of partly known experimental quantities.
-We have shown already that the anisotropy and other basic features of the calculated magnetic and quadrupolar phase diagram reproduces the empirical findings in Refs.\onlinecite{hafner:22,semeniuk:23} and others.
+We have shown already that the anisotropy and other basic features of the calculated magnetic and quadrupolar phase diagram reproduces the empirical findings in Refs.~\onlinecite{hafner:22,semeniuk:23} and others.
 It must be said from the outset, however, that one cannot expect a quantitative agreement since we used a purely localized 4f electron approach.
 In reality the Kondo screening will have a large influence on the magnetic properties.
-This can be directly seen from the ordered moment $\mu=g_J\mu_\text B\la J _\al\ra_0;\; (\al=x,z; g_J=6/7)$ with the saturation order parameter (Eq.~(\ref{eq:polpara})) $\la J _\al\ra_0=0.97$ we have $\mu=0.83 \mu_B$.
-There are no experiments yet that have identified an ordered moment but one should expect a strong reduction of the size of the moment due to Kondo screening known also from other magnetically ordered heavy fermion compounds.
-This may be concluded from the fact that the Kondo scale $T^*$ has been reported \cite{hafner:22} to be of the same order of magnitude as the CEF splitting $\De$.
-Using the scaling factor $(g_J\mu_B)/\De=0.0192T^{-1}$ we obtain critical/maximum field and temperature values that are compared to the know experimental values in Table \ref{tbl:critval}.
-It shows that the theoretical critical field values are lower than the experimental ones which may again be attributed to the large unscreened moments in the localized picture resulting in a too large Zeeman effect.
-The Table \ref{tbl:critval}. shows that the maximum quadrupolar ordering temperature reached at $H^a_{0\text{max}}=52\; \mbox{T}$ is $T_\text{cr}^\text{max}= 10.2\; \mbox{K}$ and the upper critical field $H^a_{0\text{cr}'}=96\; \mbox{T}$ where induced quadrupole order is finally destroyed.
-These exceptionally enhanced values have not yet been identified in \CR.
-We note, however, that similar values are known from a related compound with quadrupolar order, the cubic, genuine $\Gamma_8$ quartet system \CB\cite{shiina:97,shiina:02,thalmeier:21} which shows quadrupolar order already in zero field (and induced octupole at finite field) due to the absence of splitting in cubic symmetry.
-It has maximum values observed in pulsed-field experiments at $( 40 \; \mbox{T}, 10 \; \mbox{K})$ and a upper critical field estimated to be $80\;\mbox{T}$ \cite{goodrich:04,shiina:02}.
-Thus the theoretical values obtained here in the localized 4f-electron approach may well give a realistic estimate in particular since the influence of Kondo screening is strongly reduced at such high fields.
+This can be directly seen from the ordered moment $\mu=g_J\mu_\text B\la J_\al\ra_0$ ($\al=x,z$, $g_J=6/7$): with the saturation order parameter (Eq.~(\ref{eq:polpara})) $\la J_\al\ra_0=0.97$ we have $\mu=0.83\mu_B$.
+There are no experiments yet that have identified an ordering of the moments found in $\mu SR$ investigations~\cite{khim:24} but one should expect a strong reduction of its magnitude due to Kondo screening known also from other magnetically ordered heavy fermion compounds.